|Games Workshop items||

 Dungeon Floor Plans was produced in 1979 (it was also released as a series of at least four boxed sets between 1982 and 1984, but not under TSR license).
 It is composed of twelve thick cardboard sheets, each printed (in color) to represent flagstone flooring, rough stone and dirt flooring, wood stairways, and stone stairways.
 The sheets are intended to be cut apart and arranged in various layouts.
 They are scaled for 25mm miniatures.

 Hex Sheets is also a 50-page top-tearing pad, produced in 1978.
 It was designed for wilderness mapping, and is compatible with all versions of D&D (Original, Basic, and Advanced).
 (Thanks to Aaron Leeder for help with this info).
 Additionally, an earlier (much more rare) version of the Hex Sheets was produced by Games Workshop in 1977.
 This version was sold as single sheets only -- never as a pad -- and was sized British A3 (11 3/4" high x 16 1/2" across).
-The sheet was oriented in landscape format, as evidenced by the single identifying marking on it: "Games Workshop 1977" in the lower right-hand corner.
+The sheet was oriented in portrait format, with the hexes identified by letters and numbers, and has "Games Workshop 1977" in the lower right-hand corner.
 Contributor Hussain Zaman remembers buying these directly from the Games Workshop store in 1977 (from Steve Jackson himself!), so it's possible that's the only place they were sold.
+Thanks to Mike Platell and Hussain Zaman for this info, and to Mike Platell for the scan.

-Thanks to Neville Ridley-Smith for the scan of Character Sheets, to Steve Bartholomew for the scan of Dungeon Floor Plans, and to Aneoth for the scan of Hex Sheets.
+Thanks to Neville Ridley-Smith for the scan of Character Sheets, to Steve Bartholomew for the scan of Dungeon Floor Plans, to Mike Platell for the scan of the Hex Sheet (1977), and to Aneoth for the scan of Hex Sheets.

 All three are quite rare, especially in the U.S.